 Off-Campus and Commuter Curriculum

-As part of the advancement and growth of the Willie J. Young, Sr. Off-Campus and Commuter Student Engagement (OCCSE) office, we have incorporated a co-curricular model to better support students in their off-campus living experience.
-With growing focus on a "residential curriculum" across the country, the leadership of OCCSE decided the need and pursuit of a curricular model within the office.
-With a evergrowing student population, we have pioneered the Off-Campus and Commuter Curriculum.
-This curriculum helps to align the OCCSE office's efforts with Student Life, Academic Affairs, external Columbus entities, and The Ohio State University as a whole.
-Our educational focus and learning efforts are detailed more below.
+As part of the advancement of the support of students, Willie J. Young, Sr. Off-Campus and Commuter Student Engagement (OCCSE) has incorporated a co-curricular model to better support students in their off-campus living experience.
+This growing focus on a residential curriculum is seen across the country.
+With an ever evolving student population, this curriculum helps to align efforts impacting a student's living and commuting experience across Student Life, Academic Affairs and even with external Columbus entities.
+The educational focus and learning efforts are detailed further below.

 Educational Priority

-Throughout one's living experience, students will develop essential skills to understand what it means to be engaged members of their communities as they transition into various stages of their personal development.
+Students will develop practical life skills to become independent, responsible and engaged members of their communities as they transition into various stages of their college career and beyond.

 Learning Goals